Spearin/fccw-docs/docs/userguides/data-structures/mobility-types.md

 - \*ORBITAL (I) – used for hyper-sonic glide or reentry vehicles

+!!! note
-**\* NOTE:** This mobility type is not currently active in the game engine and there are more that will be added to cover other land, sea, and air/space types as features are added or expanded during development of the product.
+    \* This mobility type is not currently active in the game engine and there are more that will be added to cover other land, sea, and air/space types as features are added or expanded during development of the product.